- > School Access in Acholi

 We’re training teachers in parts of the curriculum they’re not so familiar with, and also on issues like child protection.
 And we’re also training the local Parent Teacher Associations (PTAs) to increase their skills in governing and running the schools properly.

-Child protection in schools and in the community
+Improving Child Protection in Schools and in the Community

 We’re organising Child Rights Clubs to empower students to get together and look after themselves.
 Students can identify cases of neglect or abuse at school or at home.
 And we’re creating confidential monitoring mechanisms so they can safely report these incidents to a trusted adult who is trained in how best to respond.